flotpython/webintro/notebooks/11-html-tags.md

 when the text is too wide to fit within the available space.</p>

 <p>Sometimes the separation between paragraphs is too much,
-<br/> and in this case you can insert a simple linebreak
+<br> and in this case you can insert a simple linebreak
-instead using the &lt;br/&gt; tag
+instead using the &lt;br&gt; tag
 </p>
 `
 tools.two_columns(text_fragment)